Non-asymptotic convergence rates for the plug-in estimation of risk measures: Rates for average value at risk and optimized certainty equivalents

+Before presenting the proof of Theorem \ref{thm:main.oce.hedging}, let us shortly elaborate on the integrability conditions therein.
+These assumptions cannot be improved in general.
+In fact, consider the trivial case $\mathcal{G} = \{0\}$ and $u=0$ for which we have $\mathrm{AVaR}_0(F(S)) = E[F(S)]$.
+Thus, we have $p=1$ and it is well-known that

-We now turn to the proof of Theorem \ref{thm:main.oce.hedging}.
+requires that $F(S)$ has a finite second moment, i.e.\ that $\|F\|_{L^2(\mu)}$ is finite.\ We now turn to the proof of Theorem \ref{thm:main.oce.hedging}.
 In fact, looking at the definition of the optimized certainty equivalent, the reader familiar with the theory of empirical processes recognizes this as a standard problem covered within this theory.
 Thus, at some point, an estimate of the covering numbers with respect to the random $L^2(\mu_N)$ norm must be computed.
 Fortunately, no geometric arguments are needed, and all randomness can be controlled by some estimates involving moments only.
 For this reason it will be useful to keep track of the following quantities

 The first result in this spirit is

 \begin{lemma} Assume that $l'$ has polynomial growth of degree $p-1$.
 Then we have that